World of Goo: Plot

-The story is told primarily through cut scenes and signs encountered throughout the game, which were left by an unseen character known as the Sign Painter.
+The story of the game is primarily told through cutscenes and signs scattered throughout various levels, which are attributed to an unseen character known as the Sign Painter.

-Initially, pipes appear throughout the land, waking up many sleeping Goo Balls who have gone undisturbed until this, as they are filled with a childlike sense of curiosity and naivety they build themselves towards the pipes.
-Upon reaching the pipe entrance, the Goo Balls are sucked by the pipe system into the "World of Goo Corporation" main building where they are processed into many products, for example an energy drink.
+In the beginning of the game, it is revealed that pipes have been appearing throughout the world, disturbing many Goo Balls in their natural habitats.
+Filled with a childlike sense of curiosity and naivety, they build themselves towards the pipes.
+Upon reaching the pipe entrance, the Goo Balls are sucked by the pipe system into the "World of Goo Corporation" main building where they are processed into many products.
 The excess Goo Balls are left outside the Corporation headquarters where they together begin to build a giant tower.
 At the end of the first chapter, some Goo Balls escape from a Corporation building by attaching themselves to eyeballs which have the ability to fly.
 The chapter ends with the Goo Balls "seeing far away new lands".

-In the second chapter, more pipes appear in a hostile wasteland where World of Goo Corporation turns out to be searching for a new power source due to wind power not being sufficient anymore.
+The second chapter takes place on an island where World of Goo Corporation is searching for a new power source, due to wind power not being sufficient anymore.
 However, the location and appearance of the power source was forgotten, because in the past, it stopped producing electricity.
 A new Goo Ball is introduced, which is ground up by the Corporation into a facial cream.
 Near the end of the chapter, the power plant, which looks like a giant woman, is discovered.
 It is revealed that for many years, its remarkably powerful "beauty juice" powered the world.
 Yet with age, her beauty and consequently her electric output began to die.
-However, unrefined beauty goo was injected directly into her forehead, as to restore her youthful beauty once more.
-At the expense of her ability to move her face, power was restored to the entire world.
-With this newfound energy, World of Goo Corporation was able to open a factory, aiming to complete their most compelling new product.
+However, once unrefined beauty goo is injected directly into her forehead by the player, her youthful beauty is restored.
+At the expense of her ability to move her face, the world is supplied with large amounts of power.
+With this newfound energy, a factory doing outsourced work for World of Goo Corporation opens in the south.

-During the third chapter it is said that the Corporation is developing a mysterious "Product Z." It eventually turns out that the mysterious Product Z is actually the third dimension (Product Z is the Z axis in mathematics).
-This causes much commotion amongst the general population who cannot see where anything is now.
-World of Goo Corporation tells them to contact tech support in the information superhighway after mankind, all animal and plant life becomes rendered "incompatible with the world".
+During the third chapter it is said that the factory is developing a mysterious "Product Z." It eventually turns out that the mysterious Product Z is actually the third dimension (Product Z is the Z axis in mathematics).
+After the launch of Product Z, the player is informed that they are "incompatible with the world" due to the game being made up of only two-dimensional graphics, and is instructed to contact tech support in the information superhighway.